hamzafoy/hand_card_game/README.md

 This is a very simplified version of **Hand**, a Jordanian card game.

-In order to play, you must click `Start Game`, then discard a card & add a card to your set.
+In order to play, you must click `Start Game`.
+In this game, you must get **51** points before the computer does.
+You can discard only *1* card per turn & add only *1* card to your set per turn.
 To end your turn, click `End Turn`.
-To play the *computer's turn*, click `Computer's Turn`.
-The computer's turn is quick, then it is your turn again in which case you must discard a card & add a card to your set.
-Repeat this cycle until you or the computer gets **51 points**.

 This app is only intended for the desktop/laptop/monitor viewports.
+This repo will remain in its condition as a submission to [Mintbean.io](https://mintbean.io/meets?sort=upcoming)'s Hiring Hackathon in late July 2021.

 <hr>